AT-Publishing/website/_posts/2017-10-18-cards-noneu.md

 And, before you flee to the next safe haven, you will find [very recent and very heated scam accusations regarding worldcore.eu](https://bitcointalk.org/index.php?topic=2236259.new) too, though.
 Additionally -- for those who want to be looking for red flags -- both Cryptopay (partnering with PSI Pay) and Worldcore started ICOs recently.

-So, a word of caution: [Localbitcoins](https://localbitcoins.com/?ref=4nq3) don't sound so risky after all, does it?
+So, a word of caution: [Localbitcoins](https://localbitcoins.com/?ref=4nq3) doesn't sound so risky after all, does it?

 ### Which cryptocurrency debit cards might work for non-EU residents?